Ensono/amido.github.io/docs/workloads/netcore/quickstart/development_requirments_netcore.md

 </Tabs>

 :::note
 The current version of Amido Stacks does not support .net core 3.0, there is a template for .Net Core 2.2 (Obsolete) and .Net Core 3.1 (Current LTS, recommended).
-Upgrate from 2.2 to 3.1 is being tracker in the following github issue.
+Upgrade from 2.2 to 3.1 is being tracker in the following github issue.
 :::